oatlog/oatlog/doc/planning_report/main.typ

 and we expect the performance of our e-graph engine to rely almost entirely on our code and the Rust toolchain.

-We will be using our personal computers to run the benchmarks, with exact hardware specified in the final thesis.
+We will be using our personal computers to run the benchmarks, with the exact hardware specified in the final thesis.
 Relevant hardware components include processor and memory, but due to factors like cooling and microcode updates the final benchmarks will ultimately only be relevant in relation to each other.